 Here are a few staples to add to your tool box at this stage:

-Books: Don’t write these off for their lack of techie bells and whistles!
-Publishing in print generally requires more vetting than publishing online, after all.
-Check out these titles for some excellent, tried and true, resources.
+Books: Publishing in print generally requires more vetting than publishing online, so check out these titles for some excellent, tried and true, resources.

 Podcasts: Easy to throw into any after-school routine, coding podcasts can be handy and efficient self-education tools.

-Websites and blogs: This is probably an obvious suggestion, but coding websites and blogs offer some of the most relevant, up-to-date info out there.
+Websites and blog posts: This is probably an obvious suggestion, but coding websites and blogs offer some of the most relevant, up-to-date info out there.
 Check these out to get started, and look no further than this coding guide just for kids if that’s what you need!

 Plan out how each resource will fit into your SMART goal, and include them by name in your action steps.